 Contact Andrea Richardson at email@example.com

-Sheri is a wife and mom of 2 boys.
-Her 12 year old son had a late diagnosis of Sensorineural Hearing Loss (SNHL) at age 8.
-Her 9 year old is also diagnosed with ADD.
-Sheri is a 2014 graduate of of CT Partners in Policymaking.
-Upon graduation, Sheri became actively involved at the legislative level and introduced three bills to the House of Representatives.
-All bills are to increase the amount of hearing screenings for children in CT.
-She also became an active member of state boards, councils and committees.
-Sheri has a degree in Communications and Media and a a background in advertising and marketing.
-She and her family love the outdoors, traveling, cooking and gardening.
-Sheri is committed to providing information and support to deaf and hard of hearing families to become more knowledgable and powerful community members.
+Sheri is a wife and mom of two boys.
+She is a 2014 graduate of CT Partners in Policymaking.
+Upon graduation, Sheri became actively involved at the legislative level and introduced three bills to the House of Representatives, all proposing to increase the amount of hearing screenings for children in CT.
+She also became an active member of state boards, councils, and committees.
+Sheri has a degree in Communications and Media and a background in advertising and marketing.
+Sheri is committed to providing information and support to deaf and hard of hearing families, helping them become more knowledgable and powerful community members.

 Contact Sheri Romblad at firstname.lastname@example.org